rgknp/AIDayLabs/lab03.2-compare_and_choose_models/0_README.md

 ![Images](./images/jobs-pannel.jpg)

-Once all the jobs finish running, go to the the **Runs** tab on the left-hand side and click on **All Runs**.
+Once all the jobs finish running, go to the **Runs** tab on the left-hand side and click on **All Runs**.
 Then examine the metrics and visualizations we are presented with.

 ![Images](./images/runs-tab.jpg)